East Africa braces for more locusts | DW | 19.02.2020

 Funds needed

 Access remains a problem.
-Some points of origin are located in crises hotspots, like Somalia.
+Some points of origin are located in crisis hotspots, like Somalia.
 Large parts of this country are under threat, or controlled by the al-Shabab extremist group.
-The international community is trying to negotiate access with the Jihadists.
+The international community is trying to negotiate access with the jihadists.

-A one-square kilometer (0.6 miles) swarm can eat as much food in one day as 35,000 people.
+A one square kilometer (0.6 mile) swarm can eat as much food in one day as 35,000 people.
 Locusts can also travel up to 200 km per day.
-They reproduce very quickly.
+And they reproduce very quickly.
 The response needs to be just as quick, something that has yet to be understood by the international community.
-Dominique Burgeon, director of the Emergency and Rehabilitation Division at the UN Food and Agriculture Organization, told DW that there is an appeal out for $76 million (€70 million), but so far the FAO received only $30 million. ''We have a very short window of opportunity.
+Dominique Burgeon, director of the Emergency and Rehabilitation Division at the UN Food and Agriculture Organization, told DW that there is an appeal out for $76 million (€70 million), but so far the FAO has received only $30 million. ''We have a very short window of opportunity.
 We are in between two planting seasons.
 We need to control the locust population now, before the planting season starts in March/April.
 This is the main planting season.''

 The climate factor

 Climate experts have pointed to unusually heavy rains, aided by a powerful cyclone off Somalia in December, as a major factor in the outbreak.
-Niklas Hagelberg, Senior Program Officer Coordinator at the United Nations Environment Program (UNEP) cautions that there is no scientific data yet to directly link the current events with climate change, even if he "personally” believes in the possibility. ''What we can say is that the likelihood for increasing rainfall, increasing heat, increasing winds, has gone up due to climate change.
-So the likelihood for a swarm like this has increased,'' the expert told DW.
+Niklas Hagelberg, senior program coordinator at the United Nations Environment Program (UNEP), cautions that there is no scientific data yet to directly link the current events with climate change, even if he "personally” believes in the possibility. ''What we can say is that the likelihood for increasing rainfall, increasing heat, increasing winds, has gone up due to climate change.
+So the likelihood for a swarm like this has increased,'' he told DW.

 Sella Oneko (Nairobi) contributed to this article